QuantumSpinozist/AirbnbBerlin/README.md

 form within the backend directory.
 There I have written a simple FastAPI python backend that can take information about an airbnb and produce a predicted price.
 In the frontend folder is a react.js frontend for providing the information and displaying the predicted price.

-Both frontend and backend can be found as docker images on my dockerhub.
+Both frontend and backend can be found as docker images on my dockerhub https://hub.docker.com/repository/docker/quantumspinozist.